holxsam/tldraw-in-obsidian/README.md

 ## Contributions

 -   This plugin is open to contributions.
 If you have a feature idea or want to report a bug, you can create an issue.
 If you are a developer wanting to fix a bug or add a feature to feel free to submit pull requests.

+## License and Attribution

+All Tldraw's code is theirs and I did not change any of it.